 A systematic review published in 2013 on over 330 women found that exercise in the antenatal period reduced the risk of developing diastasis recti by about 35%!

-Now it is important that you get clearance from your doctor before doing any type of exercise- especially during pregnancy.
+Remember, you must get clearance from your doctor before doing any exercise- especially during pregnancy.

 Also, make sure that you avoid any exercise where you are flat on your back or stomach (particularly in the 2nd and 3rd trimester.)

 I have an entire post on preventing diastasis recti here.

 Is it possible to coning and not be pregnant?